421 4.7.29: Blocked: Local Policy (New Sender)

 How to Fix This

-• Let your server retry automatically — the hold is temporary
+• Your server will automatically try again.
+The hold is only temporary

 Google Workspace / Gmail